Prosecutor: 4 more slayings tied to California serial killer

 He is also charged with attempted murder in the April 16, 2021, shooting of Natasha LaTour, 46.

 Harmon had not previously been publicly linked to Brownlee’s spate of shootings.
+Additional details about Harmon’s death were not immediately available.

+A convicted drug offender, Brownlee was barred from owning a gun and he allegedly used an unregistered “ghost gun” to carry out at least some of the slayings, police said in October after his arrest.

+In January 1999, Brownlee had been sentenced to two years in prison in Alameda County, which encompasses the city of Oakland, for possessing and selling a controlled substance, the California corrections department said.
+He was released on parole in August 1999 after serving seven months.